- About the Lab

 Sandra began working in the Riley lab in May of 2007 as an undergraduate at the University of Massachusetts Amherst.
 She graduated with a B.S. in Microbiology and became the lab manager and a Research Fellow in the Riley lab.
-She is currently a graduate student in Animal Biotechnology and Biomedical Science and is helping to finalize a large project examining the evolutionary history of beta-lactamase genes - genes that encode proteins which confer resistance to beta-lactam antibiotics.
-More recently, she has founded a small biopharmaceutical company (Bacteriotix) and is working on the development of narrow-spectrum therapeutics.
+She is currently a graduate student in Animal Biotechnology and Biomedical Science.
+She is currently finalizing a large project examining the evolutionary history of beta-lactamase genes - genes that encode proteins which confer resistance to beta-lactam antibiotics.
+Her thesis focuses on the development of novel therapeutics for the treatment of catheter-acquired urinary tract infections.
+She has also founded a small biopharmaceutical company (Bacteriotix) and is working on the development of narrow-spectrum therapeutics.

 Patrick is an undergraduate student in the Commonwealth Honors College at the University of Massachusetts Amherst.
 Majoring in biochemistry and molecular biology and pursuing a minor in computer science, he began working in the Riley lab in the spring of 2014.
 He is currently working on a project analyzing the evolutionary history of beta-lactamase genes, which encode proteins for resistance to beta-lactam antibiotics.
 Additionally, he has maintained and further developed the Massachusetts Academy of Sciences website.